-- Prioritise– does the law require you to carry out specific training?
-Prioritise:
+- Prioritise – Does the law require you to carry out specific training?
+Priority takes:

 It is important that you select the right training methods and resources for your staff.
 While there are many external training providers that will be able to help you in this, there is also a lot of effective training that can be carried out in-house.

 - Select the right training methods for staff:

 - Meet the training needs of the entire workforce, including those who might not have good English, people with reduced literacy skills or those with disabilities – such as of hearing or sight.